1484070205/learngit/readme.txt

-Git is a disterbuted version controlsystem.
+git is a distributed
-Git is a free software.
+git is free
+git has a